 Find a Trail to Treasure walking map at the Klondike Gold Rush National Historical Park or at Milepost 31.
 Both visitor centers are located in Pioneer Square and are great places to start your historical tour.

-In 2013, the first round of Trail to Treasure wayside exhibits were installed in sidewalks throughout Pioneer Square.
+You’ll find Trail to Treasure exhibits along the sidewalks throughout Pioneer Square.
 These informational panels feature historical photos and facts that give pedestrians the opportunity to see the urban environment around them as it once was.

-Whether you come across a wayside or start at the first point on the Trail to Treasure walking map, we’re excited to have you explore the history of the neighborhood and of Seattle!
+Whether you come across a wayside, take a summer tour, or start at the first point on the Trail to Treasure walking map, we’re excited to have you explore the history of the neighborhood and of Seattle!